 Even puffy clouds can screw up Manhattanhenge, blocking the sun’s magical rays.
 Here at the Roosevelt Island Daily, we’ve had a team of mathematicians diligently calculating the chance for a directly visible Manhattanhenge for 2021.

-The most recent, precisely calculated chances for seeing Manhattanhenge tonight or tomorrow are…
+The most recent, precisely calculated percentage chances for seeing Manhattanhenge tonight or tomorrow are…

 More from the Roosevelt Island Daily